MicrosoftDocs/powerquery-docs/powerquery-docs/samples/trippin/8-diagnostics/readme.md

 # TripPin part 8 - Adding diagnostics

+>[!NOTE]
+>This content currently references content from a legacy implementation for unit testing in Visual Studio.
+The content will be updated in the near future to cover the new Power Query SDK in Visual Studio Code.

 This multi-part tutorial covers the creation of a new data source extension for Power Query.
 The tutorial is meant to be done sequentially&mdash;each lesson builds on the connector created in previous lessons, incrementally adding new capabilities to your connector.

 In this lesson, you will: